Iasa-Global/btabok/pages/btabok_overview/design_decisions_3.md

 Welcome to part 3 of my design with the BTABoK Series.
 If you are unaware, the authors and contributors are writing a set of scenarios like this series to discuss using the BTABoK toolset in practical ways.

-If you read my newsletter regularly, you are probably aware of how important I believe design decisions are to a well structured architecture.
-In fact, I strongly believe that decisions are the cornerstone, the currency and the point of architecture.
+If you read my newsletter regularly, you are probably aware of how important I believe design decisions are to a well-structured architecture.
+In fact, I strongly believe that decisions are the cornerstone, the currency, and the point of architecture.

-In fact I often describe great architecture as
+In fact, I often describe great architecture as

 > "making great business technology decisions, at the right velocity, in complex ecosystems with a complex set of stakeholders."